ziedammak/Chat_Project/readme.md

 ## Installation

 1. Get your OpenAI API key from the [OpenAI website](https://beta.openai.com/signup/).
+Update the key in app.py
 2. Install the required packages using pip:

    ```bash